caitiecollins/treeWAS/README.md

 >  : An integer specifying the number of loci to be simulated for estimating the null distribution (by default
 > `10*ncol(snps)`).
 Note that 10x is the recommended *minimum*: where possible (i.e., for datasets that are not very large),
 > simulating *more* loci (e.g., `100*ncol(snps)`) may further improve results.

+> `chunk.size`
+>  : An integer indicating the number of \code{snps} loci to be analysed at one time.
+This provides a solution for machines with insufficient memory to analyse the  dataset at hand.
+Note that smaller values of \code{chunk.size} will increase the computational time required (e.g., for \code{chunk.size = ncol(snps)/2}, treeWAS will take twice as long to complete).

 > `test`
 >  : A character string or vector containing one or more of the following available tests of association: